lumirelle/lumirelle.me/pages/posts/project-engineering/manually-split-chunks.md

 ### Vite

-For Vite, we can use the `build.rollupOptions.output.chunkFileNames` in the configuration (like `vite.config.ts`) to group chunks.
+For Vite 7, we can use the `build.rollupOptions.output.manualChunks` in the configuration (like `vite.config.ts`) to group chunks.

+For Rolldown Vite (Vite 8), you can see the [official documentation](https://vite.dev/guide/rolldown#api-differences) for more details.

 _vite.config.ts_